 A supervised, directed ministry experience for students in their specific area of interest and skill.
 This includes practical training in the local church, mission field, or school, working in the areas of counseling, teaching, church leadership, and evangelism.
 This course is taken during the senior year of studies.
 Credit/No-Credit.
-Semester.
+Semester Long Course/Only offered in Fall or Spring